Arnold Schwarzenegger's net worth and the most expensive things he owns

 Schwarzenegger recounted why he didn’t take a salary for Twins in an interview with Business Insider in 2019.

 He said, “So literally for ‘Twins’ I took no salary, I just wanted to give it a shot.
-And it just happened to be my first movie to make USD 100 million domestically.
-So they [filmmakers] realised that it works, Schwarzenegger can cross over.”
+And it just happened to be my first movie to make USD 100 million (INR 819 crore approx.) domestically.
+So, they [filmmakers] realised that it works, Schwarzenegger can cross over.”

 Thanks to the box office success of his movies, Schwarzenegger became one of the highest-paid actors of his time.
-On average, he earned paychecks upwards of USD 20 million for his movies, besides a percentage of royalty on gross profits.
+On average, he earned paychecks upwards of USD 20 million (INR 163 crore approx.) for his movies, besides a percentage of royalty on gross profits.

-From a mere USD 75,000 for The Terminator, his salary jumped to USD 12 million for Terminator 2.
+From a mere USD 75,000 (INR 61 lakh approx.) for The Terminator, his salary jumped to USD 12 million (INR 98 crore approx.) for Terminator 2.
 As his international fame grew, so did the numbers on the cheques.
-By the time he played Dr. Freeze in Batman & Robin, his salary had jumped to USD 25 million per project.
+By the time he played Dr. Freeze in Batman & Robin, his salary had jumped to USD 25 million (INR 204 crore approx.) per project.

 View this post on Instagram

-He eventually reached USD 35 million, including shares in profits, for Terminator 3: Rise of the Machines.
+He eventually reached USD 35 million (INR 286 crore approx.), including shares in profits, for Terminator 3: Rise of the Machines.

 Political career